bjhdecember/Cancer/README.md

    C) Feature 3 - Data discovery; mean (average) of the breast cancer cases, total number of breast cancer cases, include an input so user can pull the
       sum of any column, description of the dataframe, the median of the total breast cancer cases and the total rows for column breast cancer.
    D) Feature 4 - Using Matplotlib to plot all states breast cancer cases, allowing user to input specific state and plot that data.(Please note when using
-      the input feature please captialize the states, the code will not work if the state is not capitalized.)
+      the input feature please capitalize the states, the code will not work if the state is not capitalized.)
    E) Feature 5 - Jupyter Notebook markdown cells to explain the requirements included in the project.

 ---------------------------------------------------------------------------------------